Godspower-Eze/godspowereze.com/content/posts/mathematical-background-on-lattices/index.md

     "Cryptography",
 ]
 ---
-This is the first post in the series: **Introduction to Lattice-based Cryptography**.
+This is the first post in the series: **A Deep Dive on Lattice-Based Cryptography**.
 We focus on lattices as an independent mathematical concept and its properties.
 However, we focus on aspects that would be useful in the study of Lattice-based Cryptography.

 Throughout this series, we use 2-dimensions and 3-dimensions because they are easy to work with.
 In practice we use sufficiently higher dimensions.